 “Do what you can, with what you have, where you are.” – Theodore Roosevelt

 Passion can be a powerful motivating force – one that gives us a sense of reward when we fulfull it, and a sense of frustration if we try to set it aside.
 That deep need – whether it’s to contribute, change, curb, create or conquer – drives not just the decisions we make at moments of big change, but the daily actions we take as well.
 The key is to make decisions and take actions that turn our passions into work that pays off.
-The goal is to spend each working moment discovering our potential and creating a foundation for its fulfillment.
+The goal is to spend each working moment discovering our potential and creating a foundation for its fulfilment, to have a promising career.

 The Different Kinds of Career Passion